pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines.md

 Juju adds SSH keys to machines under its control.
 [/note]

 MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/nnnn).
+For more information about customising machines, see [How to customise machines](/t/how-to-customise-machines/nnnn).

 <a href="#heading--acquire"><h2 id="heading--acquire">Acquire</h2></a>